Assertrex/Bronycenter/README.md

 are often security updates.
 Yes, I have no idea what I am doing.

 ## Modifications
+You can optionally create a new files, which will allow you to modify default values, so they will suit your website.
+Those files will never get overridden by any update.

+### Website name and version
+If you want to use this code for your own website, you probably will want to change it's name and use custom website versioning for your own CSS/JS files.
+To use it, simply duplicate **/version.ini** file with a name **/version.dev.ini**.
+When you're done, you can edit this new file and software will find out by itself that you're using a custom file.

+* **Title** - Name of your website
+* **Version** - Full version of a website *(optional)*
+* **Date** - Date of a last modification *(optional)*
+* **Commit** - Unique number of your current CSS/JS change, counting from 1.

+Note, that **/version.ini** file is still required in an unchanged form.

 ### Custom CSS and JS
-In commit 108, there was added a possibility for using a custom CSS and JS files which can override styles from default CSS/JS files.
-They won't be ever overwritten by an update.
-To use them, simply create a new files:
+You can use a custom CSS and JS files which will be able to override styles from default CSS/JS files (but shouldn't work for inline styles).
+To use them, simply create new files:

 * **/public/resources/stylesheets/custom.css**
 * **/public/resources/scripts/custom.js**

+Just remember, when you modify CSS/JS, it won't be changed in your visitors browsers immediately.
+You have to use a custom website versioning to bypass browser's cache.
+You can read more about it above.